bonzaiferroni/eos-rising/the-search-for-courage.md

 I know some people understand this.
 It is a gift they are willing to give even some stranger they pass on Pearl Street.
 I am so grateful for you.

-I am back to writing computer code.
+For now, I am back to writing computer code.
 Coding is a refuge, all the problems at least make sense.
 Real life needs breakpoints and unit testing.